collective/collective.developermanual/source/reference_manuals/old/buildout/additional.rst

 .. code-block:: console

-    # Set proxy address as environment varoable.
+    # Set proxy address as environment variable.
-    # In this case we use Polipo server running on the same compuer.
+    # In this case we use Polipo server running on the same computer.
     http_proxy=http://localhost:8123/

     # This is Bash shell specific command to export environment variable